 General: Fit joints to an accuracy appropriate to the class of work.
-Finish visible joints made by welding, brazing or soldering using grinding, buffing or other methods appropriate to the class of work, before further treatment.
+Finish visible joints made by welding using grinding, buffing or other methods appropriate to the class of work, before further treatment.

 Self-finished metals: Free of surface colour variations, after jointing.